 4. Change the game

 At the 1968 Olympic Games in Mexico City, Dick Fosbury claimed gold in the men’s high jump using what was then a revolutionary technique.
-Up to that point, jumpers approached the bar facing forwards, or sailed over it feet first.
+Up to that point, jumpers approached the bar facing forwards or sailed over it feet first.
 Fosbury, a civil-engineering student who hadn’t had much success with the usual techniques, changed the game when he developed a method in which he jumped with his back to the pole and cleared it head first, arching his back over it to follow.
 The Fosbury flop was a product of both his engineering and athletic background, two unrelated fields brought together by his creativity and experimentation.

 Like Fosbury, having an innovative mindset is important at work — and not just in our CV or job description.
 Innovation leads to growth, not stagnation.
 It creates or adds value to a product or a service.
 But creating something new also involves a degree of uncertainty, which we’ve been programmed to avoid.
-Innovative teams are those that challenge themselves, accept the reality of failure and commit to seeing the work through.
+Innovative teams are those that challenge themselves, accept the reality of failure, and commit to seeing the work through.

-In the same way, an innovative organisation attracts like-minded talent seeking a workplace that empowers and includes workers to participate in creating novel strategies and products.
-Like an athlete training for peak performance, these processes take time, effort and commitment.
+In the same way, an innovative organization attracts like-minded talent seeking a workplace that empowers and includes workers to participate in creating novel strategies and products.
+Like an athlete training for peak performance, these processes take time, effort, and commitment.
 In Fosbury’s case, his innovation resulted in a gold medal and a technique that has since become standard practice – until another innovative athlete comes up with something better.

 5. Strike a winning pose

-That iconic photograph of Usain Bolt sneaking a sideways glance and smiling at the competition trailing behind him in the men’s 100 metres semi-final became the image of the 2016 Olympic Games in Rio.
+That iconic photograph of Usain Bolt sneaking a sideways glance and smiling at the competition trailing behind him in the men’s 100 meters semi-final became the image of the 2016 Olympic Games in Rio.
 Along with his gold-medal performance in three consecutive Olympics, Bolt will forever be identified with his signature post-race “Lightning Bolt” victory pose.
-It’s a celebration of, not a brag about, his achievements – a concept many of us still struggle with in our career.
+It’s a celebration of, not a brag about, his achievements – a concept many of us still struggle with in our careers.

 By not speaking up, we miss the opportunity to show the value we add to an enterprise and risk being overlooked or relegated to the background as a consequence.
 Imagine if we had just a smidgeon of Bolt’s confidence in owning our abilities.
-Let’s celebrate those wins, and the world – in our case, our followers on LinkedIn, Facebook and Instagram – will celebrate with us.
+Let’s celebrate those wins, and the world – in our case, our followers on LinkedIn, Facebook, and Instagram – will celebrate with us.

 So here we are at the finish line.
 The Olympics may wrap up in a few days but the games continue.
 Like world-class athletes, we will have good days and bad days at the office – we should just be thankful there aren’t a billion people watching us.